Nawab Malik

-Nawab Malik (Marathi:नवाब मलीक), is a politician, who served as the Minority Development, Aukaf, Skill Development and Entrepreneurship Minister of Maharashtra and also the guardian minister of Gondia & Parbhani.
+Nawab Malik (born 20 June 1959) is an Indian politician who served as the Minority Development, Skill Development and Entrepreneurship Minister of Maharashtra and also the guardian minister of Gondia & Parbhani.
 He is the National Spokesperson and Mumbai President of the Nationalist Congress Party.

 Personal life

-Nawab Malik was born in Dhuswa village of Utraula Tehsil, Balrampur district in eastern Uttar Pradesh, in 1959.
+Nawab Malik was born in village of Utraula Tehsil, Balrampur district in eastern Uttar Pradesh, in 1959.
 In 1970, he migrated with his family to Mumbai for better prospects.
 Malik's father was into the business of rags (chindi) for which he set up a business in Dongri and later moved to Kurla in Mumbai.
 Here Malik started a scrap business.
 Later he moved on to social work eventually entering politics.
-Malik is married to Mehjabin and has four children with her - Faraz (son), Nilofer (daughter), Sana Malik Shaikh (daughter), and Aamir (son).
+Malik is married to Mehjabeen and has four children with her - sons Faraz and Aamir and daughters Nilofer and Sana Malik Shaikh.

 Politics

 He then joined social work with the Sanjay Vichar Manch and worked closely with Maneka Gandhi after the death of Sanjay Gandhi.
 In 1984, he contested his first election and got just 2500 votes.
 Later he joined Congress before moving to Samajwadi Party where he won a by-poll and was given post of minister in Congress NCP alliance government in 1999.
 However soon after, he moved to the NCP due to his differences with Abu Azmi.
 The NCP gave him post of MoS and later a cabinet minister post and is a former housing minister of Maharashtra.
 He was elected to the Maharashtra Vidhan Sabha in 1996, 1999, 2004 from Nehru Nagar (Vidhan Sabha constituency) and in 2009 from Anushakti Nagar (Vidhan Sabha constituency) in Mumbai.
 He is currently the Mumbai president of the Nationalist Congress Party.

+Though he is a sitting MLA from Anushakti Nagar, he has left the seat for his daughter Sana Malik and contesting the 2024 Maharashtra Assembly Elections from Mankhurd Shivaji Nagar assembly seat as NCP (Ajit Pawar) candidate.
+His candidature from Mankhurd Shivaji Nagar has widened the rift in Mahayuti of Shiv Sena (Shinde), BJP and NCP (Ajit Pawar) as the Shiv Sena (Shinde) has already announced its candidate from here.